 We believe that the ideal deployment workflow consists of a hosted solution, whether that's self-hosted or a third party solution, so that a workstation is not required to deploy code.
 The source repository should contain sources only, and every build should be performed "from scratch" based on these sources.
 Furthermore, the solution should provide "declarative versions" (every commit or version tag corresponds to a release in a transparent way that requires no manual work) and a one-way data flow (releases are automatically propagated from the source to the server, so you won't have to touch files on the server).

 We're offering a deployment solution that's just right for our own projects -- so who knows it might be helpful to you as well.
 Interested?
-Sign up for our beta.
+Sign up for free.